wqian94/AuO/README.md

 By clicking the `Save` button, the user can upload the trimmed audio recording to the server, which should reply with a link to the saved audio clip.
 The user can retrieve this link from the dialog box that pops up when the saving has succeeded.

+Users can choose the format in which AuO will save the audio recording by selecting the format from the dropdown menu next to the `Save` button.

+Currently, for Chrome 49, only WAV is available, while for Chrome 50+, both WAV and WebM are available.

 # Providing a backend for AuO